-Summary 2018: The City participates as an employer member of the Coastal Housing Partnership, which offers services and incentives to member employees related to home buying, mortgage refinancing and rental housing benefits.
-The City has also been in discussions with the Housing Trust Fund of Santa Barbara County to expand the existing South Coast Workforce Homebuyer Program (SCWHP).
+Summary 2019: The City participates as an employer member of the Coastal Housing Partnership, which offers services and incentives to member employees related to home buying, mortgage refinancing and rental housing benefits.
+The City has funded the Housing Trust Fund of Santa Barbara County to expand the existing South Coast Workforce Homebuyer Program (SCWHP).
 The purpose of the SCWHP is to expand homeownership opportunities for local workforce households earning between 120 - 200% of Area Median Income (AMI) by providing down payment loan assistance to help local employees purchase an entry-level home within the City of Goleta or greater South Coast region of Santa Barbara County.
 The program creates a Workforce Housing Fund that will offer low-cost down payment loans up to \$100,000 to help local employees purchase an entry-level home in the community.
 In mid-2017, the Housing Trust Fund and the City of Goleta were able to expand the SCWHP to the City of Goleta.
 Coastal Housing Partnership offers at least two free seminars annually in Goleta for employees of member employers seeking to learn more about the Program and the benefits it offers.
+That effort and funding continued in 2019 and is envisioned to continue in the foreseeable future.